NREL/flasc/docs/source/installation.rst

 to re-import the FLASC module when changes are made if you are working in an interactive environment like Jupyter.

-In terms of dependencies, the flasc toolbox currently relies on floris v2.4, and is not yet compatible with floris v3.0rc1.

 .. seealso:: `Return to table of contents <index.html>`_